goshevs/pchained/README.md

 where:

 - `depvar` is the stand-alone variable to be imputed
-- `covariateList` is an optional list of covariates to be included in the imputation equation of `depvar'
+- `covariateList` is an optional list of covariates to be included in the imputation equation of `depvar`.
+If `covariateList` is specified, `SCALECOVars' are excluded from the imputation model for `depvar`
-- `options` could be one of:
+- `options` could be any set of:
     - `include([other_sadv] [mean(scale_stubs)] [sum(scale_stubs)])`: allows
-	the user to specify other stand-alone variables , `other_sadv`, to be included in the imputation equation as well as the type of scale scores of the imputed scales they wish to be included; if `include` is specified, option `noimputed` is assumed
+	the user to specify other stand-alone variables, `other_sadv`, as well as the types of scale scores of the scales being imputed to be used as predictors in the imputation model for `depvar`; if `include` is specified, option `noimputed` is assumed
-	- `omit(varlist)`: allows the user to remove covariates listed in `SCALECOVars` from the imputation equation
+	- `omit(varlist)`: allows the user to remove covariates listed in `SCALECOVars` from the imputation equation for `depvar`; this options is ignored if `include' is specified
-	- `noimputed`: instructs Stata to remove all imputed variables except the ones specified in `include' as predictors in the imputation equation
+	- `noimputed`: instructs Stata to remove all other imputed variables used as predictors in the imputation equation, except other time periods of `depvar` and variables specified in `include'
 	- other options specific to the imputation model

-If `sadv_models` is specified, option `MODel` becomes required for all stand-alone variables.
+If `sadv_models` is specified, option `MODel` is required for all stand-alone variables.

 <br>